 There are a lot of unknowns in running.
-Everyone's body is different and when you get out there on race day and see some clear areas to improve upon it is hard to get the right answer.
+Everyone's body is different and when you get out there on race day and see some clear areas to improve upon it is hard to find the right answer.

 The first topic is how to become better at climbing hills and power hiking.
 Hills are definitely a challenge for those just getting into trail running as well as the experienced ultra runners.
 We put it to our trusted coaches to get their expert advice on power hiking and hill work.